[[caption-width-right:332:It can kill you. Still [[TheWorldIsJustAwesome looks incredibly cool]], though.]]

 ** '''Tornadoes destroy mostly by dropping the atmospheric pressure, causing houses to explode.'''

-*** '''False:''' Tornadoes destroy mostly by their intense winds.
+*** '''False:''' Tornadoes destroy mostly by their intense winds, along with picking up objects and turning them into projectiles to pummel other things (like your house).
 If you watch any footage of a tornado destroying something, you will notice that the structures tend to be blown ''away'' rather than blown ''up''.

-*** Even if the tornado doesn't hit, parking in a traffic lane is ''illegal'' and ''dangerous'' both to you and to others.
+*** Even if the tornado doesn't hit, parking under an overpass usually means stopping in a traffic lane, which is both ''illegal'' and ''dangerous'' to you and to others.
 Someone may plow right into you because they may not see you in time to stop.
-You could also trap people in the storms path against their will.
+You could also trap people in the storm's path against their will.
 Even ''worse'', you could even prevent emergency response vehicles from getting to where they are needed, preventing them from saving lives.

 ** '''If a tornado is about to strike your house, opening all the windows will reduce the damage.'''